ejangphoebe00/leave-application-bckend/README.md

 # my-flask-boilerplate
-This is a flask-file structure boilerplate that can be used to develop simple flask APIs.
+This is a flask-file structure boilerplate that can be used to develop simple flask APIs. <br>
+It can be cloned and used for every new project with slight modification.

 # Usage
 ## clone repo